 A one for the little ones really!
 Balancing on logs and roots and doing jumps off rocks and stones is always fun.
 She loves jumping over anything; small puddles, twigs, lines on paved paths!

 Wet weather is perfect for puddle jumping, and as long as Jess is wrapped up warm we’re happy for her to splash away.
 Her puddle suit from Mountain Warehouse is fleece lined so keeps her nice and cosy in Autumn (link below if you fancy something similar).

 Shapes and pictures can be seen everywhere you look!
 Look at the clouds, puddles, bark on the trees, patches of mud, piles of leaves!

 8. Stone throwing

 Stones, acorns, pine cones or conkers, we see who can throw them the furthest (obviously in a safe space!!).
 Sometimes we go a bit crazy (ahem) and do kicking instead!
 If you’re headed on a path with a stream or river you could play Pooh sticks, or find things that you think could float (which lasts the longest?).

 Adventures are EVERYWHERE when you go on a walk, and you can let your imagination run wild.
 In the woods can we see the three bears?
 What about the fairies?
 If we can’t why not?
 What are they doing, where must they be?
 Near a river we hunt for crocodiles, over a bridge Jess checks that there are no trolls underneath.
-Some family walks have trails and activities as you walk, so we make the most of them and add stuff as we go along.
+Have some trees been pushed over?
+Maybe it’s bears in the woods… we’d better try and hide!

 10. Tree hugging